Casa (Natalia y La Forquetina album)

-Casa is the second studio album by Mexican pop-rock singer Natalia Lafourcade, released under the name of her band, Natalia y La Forquetina.
+Casa is the second studio album by Mexican singer-songwriter Natalia Lafourcade, released under the name of her band, Natalia y La Forquetina.
 It was released in Mexico on 30 August 2005 by Sony BMG Mexico.
 The album won Best Rock Album by a Duo or Group with Vocal at the 7th Latin Grammy Awards.

 The single "Solamente Te Lo Doy a Ti" was featured on the soundtrack of the Mexican film Niñas mal (2007), while the bonus track "O Pato (Un Pato)" had previously appeared on the soundtrack of Temporada de patos (2004).
 Casa reached number one on the Mexican albums chart and was certified Gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON) for sales exceeding 50,000 copies in Mexico.